 Chamonix, the most famous ski town in France, is unlike any other, normal, European winter resort.
-The main reason is that its valley stretches for almost 10 miles and all the ski areas are spread along it, so none of the trails actually drop directly into the town.
+The main reason is that its valley stretches for almost 10 miles and all the ski areas are spread along it, so none of the trails drop directly into the town.
 This wonderfully picturesque area lies in the shadow of Europe’s highest peak, Mont Blanc.
-The weather is very changeable and can go from sunny skies to snow storm in mere hours.
+The weather is very changeable and can go from sunny skies to snowstorms in mere hours.

 Accommodation in Chamonix is diverse.
-Tourists can choose from the many hotels, chalets, apartments, gites, bed & breakfasts or campsites.
-There is something for everybody in the Chamonix Valley, may they be looking for a pretty hamlet, small village or a cosmopolitan town.
+Tourists can choose from the many hotels, chalets, apartments, gites, bed & breakfasts, or campsites.
+There is something for everybody in the Chamonix Valley, may they be looking for a pretty hamlet, small village, or a cosmopolitan town.

 There are two different cross country skiing areas, gentle pistes connecting Chamonix with the village of Les Bois or the quiet pine forests in Argentière further up the valley.
 If the snow conditions permit it, these two areas are linked by the village of Le Lavancher.
 Those trying cross country skiing for the first time are advised to begin on the easier trails.
 But, the greatest danger to visitors is the one of actually becoming addicted to the lovely slopes in Chamonix.

-In addition to the major sports events, the local businesses, hotels, the Chamonix town hall and the tourist partners of Chamonix also organize a growing number of different activities, performances and shows.
+In addition to the major sports events, the local businesses, hotels, the Chamonix town hall, and the tourist partners of Chamonix also organize a growing number of different activities, performances, and shows.
 This makes Chamonix busy during the whole year, not just in the winter months.